-During the pre-construction, E&S risks and impacts will be mitigated through the following measures:

-- Conduct training for PMU staff on this ESMP, including an overview of LMP, SEP, ESCP; - Conduct consultation with national project stakeholders, and if necessary incorporate feedback from consulted parties into design and update the SS-ESMP; - Ensure E&S requirements, as set forth in this SS-ESMP, are explicitly incorporated in the Bidding Document/Contract Document (Include ESF requirements in the BD/CD); - Ensure all final technical and design information are included in the updated SS-ESMP, and ES risks and impacts, including mitigation measures, are updated accordingly; - Obtain the approval from the PMU, ECD-MECDM, and the WB for the updated SS-ESMP.
+- 114. During the pre-construction, E&S risks and impacts will be mitigated through the following measures: - Conduct training for PMU staff on this ESMP, including an overview of LMP, SEP, ESCP; - Conduct site specific consultation with key stakeholders pertaining to the risks and potential impacts identified in this SS-ESMP; - Consult the national authority (Environment and Conservation Division) who is responsible for granting development consents.
+This is crucial as MAL will be seeking exemption of this process; - Ensure E&S requirements, as set forth in this SS-ESMP, are explicitly incorporated in the Bidding Document/Contract Document (Include ESF requirements in the BD/CD).